Hybrys/Lyrical-Discombobulator/README.md

 # API Documentation

 ## Purpose
-This is to fulfill the API ask for the NuCamp Portfolio Project

-This API is not intended to touch the main database store, and thus has an empty database 'test' initialized.
+This is an administrator-only API intended to allow for the easy and quick modification of database values

 ## Adding items to the database
 #### Artist